 Students exposed to new information receive both reinforcement and practice during the learning process, so your marketing message must be presented over and over and over and over and over and over (you get the idea) just to break through a mindset that could be closed to the potential of considering your school, and allow that mind to be open to the possibility of a new thought.
 It used to take 7 exposures; and then showed it required 9 to 11 exposures with all the new venues of communication (remember when you could count the number of television channels you could receive on one hand?).
 Several years ago, it became 11 to 13, and as technology and social networking continues to evolve, it will take even more messages to break through the clutter of everyone else’s messages.
 Therefore, your social networking efforts need to be up and running.
 Time was when a quarterly newsletter was sufficient; then it became monthly.
 Now, organizational emails are produced weekly, and it’s NOW to the point when information needs to be updated and communicated daily to get your message out there as well as on additional social networking platforms which your parents utilize.
 Don’t go crazy trying to learn all of them.
 Facebook is the clear leader, but Pinterest is one that you may find helpful to your marketing efforts.
 Why?
 Who uses Pinterest?
 According to DMR (http://expandedramblings.com/index.php/pinterest-stats/, accessed 4.7.2017), 85% of Pinterest users are women, and 42% of adult women use Pinterest.
 And since your target market is women 25-39 years of age, you’re hitting the right target.

 Notice too there are several ways within this site for you to share this article with others through some of the most popular social media.
 Your school’s Web site should also have this type of plug-in or functionality.
 Remember, your school’s Web site is the repository for information about your school; social media is how that information can be shared.
 Indeed, if you’re still using Facebook as your school’s Web site presence, you’re missing the point of social media.
 Your Web site is how you get your school’s message out there; Facebook is meant for discussion.
 It’s important to know how people continue to use social media platforms, or risk being lost in a sea of voices that wish they were heard.

-As we continue to advance repetition will be replaced by engagement and sharing.
+As we continue to advance, repetition will be replaced by engagement and sharing.
 You’ll need to think about creating a “fascinating” brand for your school.
 Actually, that’s changed too.
 YOU don’t create the brand of your school; your customers create the brand through their discussion and sharing, which forms their perception of your school.
 Interestingly, Jesus gave us this bit of insight when he asked his disciples, “Who do you say that I am?”
 This way, people are constantly drawn to your school, “pulling” them in, rather than you “pushing” messages into the marketplace of messaging.
 One of the characteristics of the marketplace today is “People will hear what they want to hear.”
 They need to hear your message from as many voices as possible…and not necessarily from your school.
 And those messages need to be superlatively positive to provide value for the four or five figures they’ll be paying your school for tuition for each of their children.